Menopause, mental health and suicide – what are the links?

 “My menopause was induced surgically after a total hysterectomy,” explains Diane.
 “Because it was all done relatively quickly, I didn’t have time to think of the result of the operation.
 I knew I’d go into menopause – but I thought menopause just meant hot flushes.
 Nobody sat me down to explain the complexities of it.”

 “I’ve spoken to lots of women who are going through dark places and there is definitely a lack of understanding of what they’re going through.
 It’s not their fault.
 We’re not taught about it.”

 After coming so close to ending her own life, Diane thankfully received the correct information and treatment to bring her menopausal symptoms back under control.
 As a result of her experience, she launched the Make Menopause Matter campaign to raise awareness of menopause.
-Diane’s efforts – along with many other campaigners – will see menopause be taught in schools in England from September 2020.
+Diane’s efforts – along with many other campaigners – saw menopause education launch in schools in England in 2020.

 Finding the right support